vital-information-resource-under-siege/Hidden/README.md

 After a short time of reversing and going through the decompilation code we found the application was using **D-Bus** to send and receive IPC messages.

+The application uses GLib API's to use the D-Bus to send and receive IPC messages .

 ![meme 1](https://github.com/vital-information-resource-under-siege/Hidden/blob/main/Images/dbus_function.png)

 #### D-BUS :-

 D-Bus (Desktop Bus) is an inter-process communication (IPC) system widely used in Unix-like operating systems.
 It allows multiple software applications to communicate with one another in a standardized way, facilitating coordination and data sharing.
 D-Bus supports both system-wide and user-session communication, making it integral to modern desktop environments and system services.

-So, we spent some time on learning about D-Bus by visiting its [documentation](https://www.freedesktop.org/wiki/Software/dbus) and then we came across this cool [blog](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/d-bus-enumeration-and-command-injection-privilege-escalation) on how to enumerate and perform privilege escalation on D-Bus.
+So, we spent some time on learning about D-Bus by visiting its [documentation](https://www.freedesktop.org/wiki/Software/dbus) and then we came across this cool [blog](https://book.hacktricks.xyz/linux-hardening/privilege-escalation/d-bus-enumeration-and-command-injection-privilege-escalation) on hacktricks on how to enumerate and perform privilege escalation on D-Bus.

 ![meme 2](https://github.com/vital-information-resource-under-siege/Hidden/blob/main/Images/dbus.jpg)

+So after a long time spent on learning about D-Bus and performing some enumeration as described by the Blog.

+We finally came to this conclusion that attacking this IPC compo

 So this was an idea thought about me and my teammates where our end goal was to make unauthenticated calls to a specific IPC client to perform privileged actions.